savixy/AVATAR/final_delivery/timetable.md

 The last day was dedicated to the completion of the final presentation and the relative exposition.
 ### Student challenge
+Most of the students' time and effort was devoted to the solving of challenges on Tuesday and Wednesday.

+The challenges were about working with robots inside the robotic laboratory in CNR.
+Virtual environment, robot trajectories and MQTT protocol were the main topics they got in contact with.

+During those days they have been sided by Politecnico's students and tutors to overcame the most difficult obstacles.

 ### Work organization
 (Agenda)